imandra-ai/imandra-docs/notebooks-src/PythonAPI.md

 ```

-The REPL environment stays persistent as long as the session remains unclosed - any declared variables or functions are staying in the context.
+The Imandra session environment remains persistent as long as the session is unclosed.
+Any declared variables or functions stay in scope and are available for further evaluation.
 Here we define a function `g` that uses `f` defined above.